huangsvengood/WavDocs/docs/FAQ/first_time_setup.md

 		<img class="boxshadow" src="/images/app114.png">
 		</div>

-		- __[Internet VLAN ID](/Encyclopedia/vlan_id/)__ : Some ISPs require users to set a VLAN ID on the router before they can access the Internet.
+		- __Internet VLAN ID__ : Some ISPs require users to set a VLAN ID on the router before they can access the Internet.
 If you find that dialing fails or obtaining an IP from the ISP fails, please check whether you need to set a VLAN ID.

-		- __[Auto Mesh](/Encyclopedia/mesh/)__ : If this function is turned on, the device will automatically switch to Mesh Router or Mesh node mode depending on your network topology.
+		- __Auto Mesh__ : If this function is turned on, the device will automatically switch to Mesh Router or Mesh node mode depending on your network topology.
 If it is turned off, the device will remain fixed in Mesh Router mode.
-		??? info "Please click here to switch the Internet connection method" After entering the initial configuration page, you need to choose a internet connection method. __[DHCP](/Encyclopedia/dhcp/)__ is selected by default.
-If you need to connect to the Internet through dial-up, please choose __[PPPOE](/Encyclopedia/pppoe/)__.
-If you need to configure a static IP, please choose __[Static IP](/Encyclopedia/static_ip/)__.
+		??? info "Please click here to switch the Internet connection method" After entering the initial configuration page, you need to choose a internet connection method. __DHCP__ is selected by default.
+If you need to connect to the Internet through dial-up, please choose __PPPoE__.
+If you need to configure a static IP, please choose __Static IP__.
 We have three internet connection methods.
 A link description is attached below, you can click on the link for details.

 			__PPPOE__